jmontleon/fedora-28-raspberry-pi/README.md

 # Fedora 29 Raspberry Pi 3B+ Setup Instructions

 These instructions relate primarily to getting the official Raspberry Pi Touchscreen working and could probably be followed for most recent Pi versions.
-The biggest change would be to which device tree file you'd modify.
-It is important to update to at least a 5.0 kernel to follow these instructions.
-This is when the raspberrypi-ts driver became available

 ## Install Instructions
 Most instructions are available at https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi

 ## armv7hl vs aarch64
-Right now the biggest factor for me is that that red and blue are reversed on aarch64 when not using the vc4 driver, which makes for a bad desktop experience.
+- With Fedora 30 I no longer have inverted colors when using fbdev like I did with Fedora 28.
+- Aarch64 uses grub2 as the boot loader, which currently does not have support for device tree overlays
+- Regardless of architecture the correct touchscreen overlay is not included
+- I chose to go with aarch64.
+If you go with armv7hl the instructions will be similar, but dtb locations may vary a bit.

 ## Official Raspberry Pi Touch Screen